Unity-Technologies/unity-cloud-reference-project/README.md

 ### View 3D assets

-1. To open an asset in the viewer, select it from the list.
+- To open an asset in the viewer, select it from the list.
-2. (Optional) To move the camera, you can do any of the following:
+- To move the camera, you can do any of the following:
    - select
    - touch
    - drag-and-drop
    - zoom in and out
    - scroll
    - pinch
-</br> To change the navigation mode, select the icon in the lower-left corner.
+- To change the navigation mode, select the icon in the lower-left corner.

 ### Manage assets